fb pixel

 Worse, they can sometimes leave you at a loss for what to do.

-And while you can cut down on the risk of dental emergencies by avoiding the use of your teeth as tools, by giving up hard foods and candies, or by wearing a mouthpiece during athletics, unexpected dental problems can still occur.
+While you can reduce the risk of dental emergencies by avoiding utilising your teeth as tools, giving up hard foods and candies, or wearing a mouthpiece during athletics, unexpected dental problems can still occur.

-When a dental emergency does arise, you should immediately contact Captivate Dental.
+When a dental emergency does arise, you should immediately contact your dentist.

 We try to schedule a same-day emergency appointment for you so you can receive the care you need.

-At Captivate Dental, we can treat almost any type of dental emergency, and we will do all we can to make you pain-free again.
-But it is also essential that you know what you can do in case of a dental emergency.
+We can treat almost any dental emergency and will do all we can to make you pain-free again.
+However, it is also essential that you know what to do in case of a dental emergency.

 Always have your Cheltenham dentist’s phone number handy!

-In many dental emergencies, you will be expected to perform some first aid and then head to see a dentist.
+In many dental emergencies, you will be expected to perform some first aid and then go to the dentist.

-To ensure that Captivate Dental is ready for you when you visit us for an emergency, have our phone number available and call us as soon as you can, so we can be prepared for your visit!
+To ensure that our dentist is ready for you when you visit us for an emergency, have our phone number available and call us as soon as possible so we can be prepared for your visit!

 Here are some of the emergencies you might plan for, and what you can do if they occur: